ImperialCollegeLondon/RSEBlog/README.md

 ```

 Note: If authors are not already listed in `docs/.authors.yml`, please add them.
-Similarly, any mew `categories` should be listed under `categories_allowed` in `mkdocs.yml`.
+Similarly, any new `categories` should be listed under `categories_allowed` in `mkdocs.yml`.
+We should endeavour to keep categories very broad.

 - After the introduction paragraph of the blog, include `<!-- more -->`.
 This will render a shorter version of the blog on the landing page with a `Continue reading` link.
 - Preview the blog locally using `mkdocs serve`.